 ♥ Where are you located and do you have a studio?

 My home office is located on the border of Gilbert and Chandler and I serve all of Phoenix and surrounding areas.
 Travel outside of the Phoenix metro area can be arranged based upon availability.
 And my arm can TOTALLY be twisted to follow you to Vegas for your dream wedding.
 Just sayin’…

-I do not have a studio, as you can see from my galleries all of my work is done at beautiful locations throughout the valley, or in your own home for newborn sessions.
+I do not have a full-time studio, as you can see from my galleries all of my work is done at beautiful locations throughout the valley, or in your own home for newborn sessions.
 Because Arizona can get hotter than the face of the sun, I do have a couple of local studios available to me for rent, upon request.
-I work together with my clients to select the perfect location appropriate for the day/time of the session, personalities and ages of those being photographed, size of the group, etc. I have shot at high school and college campuses, urban areas such as the Orange Circle and downtown Huntington Beach, Anaheim Packing House, Mesa Arts Center, Veteran’s Oasis Park in Chandler, the Salt River, Ghost Town in Apache Junction, Lost Dutchman State Park and the Superstition Mountains, Riley Wilderness Park, Aliso Beach in Laguna Beach, Irvine Regional Park in Orange, Two Sisters Farms in Temecula, Peltzer Pines in Silverado Canyon, Crystal Cove, aboard the Queen Mary, San Clemente pier, on Camp Pendleton, and many more awesome local spots.
+I work together with my clients to select the perfect location appropriate for the day/time of the session, personalities and ages of those being photographed, size of the group, etc. I have shot at high school and college campuses, urban areas such as the Orange Circle and Downtown Chandler, Anaheim Packing House, Mesa Arts Center, Veteran’s Oasis Park in Chandler, the Salt River, Ghost Town in Apache Junction, Lost Dutchman State Park and the Superstition Mountains, Riley Wilderness Park, Aliso Beach in Laguna Beach, Irvine Regional Park in Orange, Two Sisters Farms in Temecula, Peltzer Pines in Silverado Canyon, Crystal Cove, aboard the Queen Mary, San Clemente pier, on Camp Pendleton, and many more awesome local spots.
 More info about locations can be found here.

 ♥ What are your package prices?

 Elopements, proposals, courthouse and short & sweet weddings, and other special events will be custom quoted dependent on length of coverage, type of event, number of attendees, and any special requests.